pbelmans/latex-template/README.md

 to add the `.githooks/` directory to the path.
 This makes it possible to display the commit from which a file is built, using the `gitinfo2` package.

+## .gitignore

+It is probably not a bad idea to include the names of the pdf's you are working on in the `.gitignore`.